samura/book-list/readme.md

 ## Out of scope
-Since the job description does not require backend, i'll only focus on the angularjs, loading the entire json on controller load.
+Since the job description does not require backend expertise, i'll only focus on the angularJs, fetching the entire json on load.
-I decided to use frontend pagination to be easier to find similar readings.
+I decided to use frontend pagination to be easier to find similar readings, since the json is already fully loaded.

 ## Requirements